Back to Blog

 Both formats are fully compatible with major cloud providers (AWS, GCP, Azure), supporting cloud-native data lakehouse architectures.
 Iceberg’s vendor-neutral approach and multi-cloud flexibility make it ideal for open, interoperable environments.
 Delta Lake’s seamless integration with Databricks and Spark is a significant advantage for organizations invested in these platforms.

-Which Should You Choose?
+Which should you choose?
 Delta Lake or Apache Iceberg?

 Apache Iceberg is Ideal for cloud-native data lakes, complex data models, and environments requiring flexible integration with multiple query engines.